ilblogdicristiangallo/apn-web-html_ipk/README.md

-# apn-web_1.0.2_all.ipk
+# apn-web_1.0.3_all.ipk
 <img src="https://www.ilblogdicristiangallo.com/wp-content/uploads/2025/10/1000146365.jpg" alt="Immagine dal blog di Cristian Gallo"></img>

 The apn-web.ipk package enables automatic APN configuration for all Italian mobile operators directly from a web interface, accessible via both desktop and mobile browsers.

 # Description

-apn-web_1.0.2_all.ipk is an OpenWrt package that provides automatic APN configuration for all Italian mobile operators through a web interface.
-The interface works on both desktop and mobile browsers and is designed to configure WAN connections using either the QMI protocol or ModemManager, which can now be selected directly from the apn.html page.
+apn-web_1.0.3_all.ipk is an OpenWrt package that provides automatic APN configuration for all Italian mobile operators through a web interface.
+The interface works on both desktop and mobile browsers and is designed to configure WAN connections using either the QMI protocol, ModemManager and MBIM Cellular, which can now be selected directly from the apn.html page.

-If the WAN interface is already configured as qmi or modemmanager (cellular), the system automatically detects the active APN and pre-fills it in the interface, making the setup even easier.
+If the WAN interface is already configured as qmi, modemmanager (cellular) and mbim Cellular, the system automatically detects the active APN and pre-fills it in the interface, making the setup even easier.
 Just click Apply Configuration to activate the changes.

 Features